-The plantations have since gone, but you can still admire this vibrant neighbourhood’s many well-preserved Peranakan shophouses and a scattering of colonial bungalows.
-The area is just a quick 10-minute drive from the city centre.
+The plantations have since gone, but you can still admire this vibrant neighbourhood’s many well-preserved heritage shophouses and a scattering of colonial bungalows.
+The area is just a quick ten-minute drive from the city centre.

-As one of the country’s best foodie destinations, Joo Chiat/Katong is also well-loved by many Singaporeans.
-Your culinary choices are endless: explore cool cafes that sit next to old-world coffeeshops selling the famous Katong 'laksa', 'kueh chang' (dumplings) and other Nonya delicacies.
+As one of the country’s best foodie destinations, Katong-Joo Chiat is also well-loved by many Singaporeans.
+Your culinary choices are endless: explore cool cafes that sit next to old-world coffeeshops selling the famous Katong laksa (spicy coconut milk-based noodle soup), kueh chan (dumplings) and other Nonya delicacies.

 Keen on shopping?
-Snap up a traditional Nonya outfit – 'kebaya' and 'sarong', beaded slippers and accessories, or poke about in the little shops offering Peranakan wares and handicraft.
+Snap up a traditional Nonya outfit—kebaya (traditional nonya dress) and sarong (traditional Asian garment), beaded slippers and accessories, or poke about in the little shops offering Peranakan wares and handicraft.

-To fully appreciate Joo Chiat/Katong, you’ll need more than a few hours to fully enjoy the area – so for a leisurely experience, why not stay at one of several hotels there?
-Choose from refurbished hotels decked out in Peranakan-inspired decor, or comfortable budget stays.
+To fully appreciate Katong-Joo Chiat, you’ll need more than a few hours to fully enjoy the area—so for a leisurely experience, why not stay at one of several hotels there?
+Choose from refurbished hotels decked out in Peranakan-inspired décor, or comfortable budget stays.